Blog about successful marketing strategies in russia

 It’s not a secret that popular bloggers can make a strong influence, and this concerns not only a fanbase but even a more or less loyal audience.
 Native promoting of the product in influencer’s video is not so annoying as the official ads, and can be a very strong tool in case of matching of target audience.
 According to research, users bought goods and services following the recommendation of some blogger.
 And 46% of people who watch vlogs take into account their favorite blogger’s opinion before buying anything.

-On Russian YouTube you may now see such formats of native ads as voiceover videos, humorous sketches, special issues and interviews, mentions, etc.
+On Russian YouTube you may now see such formats of native ads.
+More about it here.

 Regulatory nuances